 Being a small town, Gadsden does not have a public transit system used by locals to get to and from work.

-The per capita income in Gadsden in 2022 was $18,761, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $75,044 for a family of four.
+The per capita income in Gadsden in 2022 was $23,441, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $93,764 for a family of four.
+However, Gadsden contains both very wealthy and poor people as well.

-Gadsden is a somewhat ethnically-diverse town.
 The people who call Gadsden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gadsden residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Gadsden include German, African, Scots-Irish, Yugoslavian, and Other West Indian.
+Important ancestries of people in Gadsden include German, Scots-Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Gadsden is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.